Meet the Team

 Speaker Requests

-The Team can provide informative talks and interactive workshops for your education event.
-Contact SchoolsObs@ljmu.ac.uk with any enquires.
+The team can provide informative talks and interactive workshops for education events.
+Contact SchoolsObs@ljmu.ac.uk.